 Representation/ Litigation

 Charity

+We understand your challenges and want to help you meet your goals…

-The charities and civil societies law is specialized, multi-faceted legislation that requires expertise..
+The charities and civil societies law is specialized, multi-faceted legislation that requires expertise.
 Whether you want to setup a charitable organization, process its registration, deal with employees, or tackle tax-related issues, Getnet Yawkal Law Office will be there to assist you in every step of your journey.

 We help international charitable organizations by rendering sound and updated legal advice and resolving their issues in a way that keeps their interests safe and puts them in the best possible position out there.